 Another area of inclusion that most golfers need to pay attention to is the number of wedges included in the set.
-Most sets offer a pitching wedge, but other, more detailed sets, include as many as three wedges for golfers.
+Most sets offer a pitching wedge, but other, more detailed sets include three wedges for golfers.
 For beginners and higher handicaps, additional wedges will help lower scores.

 Every golfer needs to be comfortable with their golf iron set.
-For advanced golfers, the ability to work shots is vital to posting low scores and that comes from feeling comfort with their clubs.
+For advanced golfers, the ability to work shots is vital to posting low scores, and that comes from feeling comfortable with their clubs.

 Irons that produce pleasing sound and feel also instill confidence for golfers while providing comfort to their game.

 Innovative technologies can help increase forgiveness, length and reduce sidespin for better accuracy inside 150 yards.